NewGraphEnvironment/fish_passage_elk_2021_reporting/R/01_prep_data/README.md

 <br>

-If the line `source('R/private_info.R')` is at the top of the file then the file requires connecting to a local or remote postgresql database and cannot be completed without obtaining the required info first.
+If the line `source('R/private_info.R')` is at the top of the file then the file requires connecting to a local or remote postgresql database and a google api key for grabbing elevations cannot be completed without obtaining the required info first.

 <br>